Skip to main content

 sf me --json

-Returns your account context (user id, plan, Kalshi/Polymarket linkage, recent activity).
+Returns your account context, plan, Kalshi linkage, and recent activity.
 If this prints a JSON envelope without an error field, you’re set.

 Next steps